Comprehensive basal cell carcinoma treatment at the Center for Surgical Dermatology

 Given that basal cell carcinoma is the most common skin cancer in the United States, you likely have several questions and concerns about it.
-Browse our helpful FAQs section where our dermatologists discuss what causes basal cell carcinoma, the risk factors associated with this skin cancer, what it looks like, and how we treat basal cell carcinoma in Westerville, Ohio.
+Browse our helpful FAQs section where our dermatologists discuss what causes basal cell carcinoma, the risk factors associated with this skin cancer, symptoms of this skin cancer, what it looks like, and how we treat basal cell carcinoma in Westerville, Ohio.

 Basal cell carcinoma is generally caused by UV exposure, such as the UV rays from the sun or tanning beds.
 Ultraviolet radiation can trigger mutations within cells, causing them to rapidly reproduce out of control.